An Innovator in Delivering Creative Science Solutions Online

 Automating the lab reservation process was a critical component for the coordination of multiple laboratories (Nodes) and multiple institutions serving a large number of students at any given time and located across the country and internationally.
 In response to this need, WICHE developed a sophisticated scheduling system that allowed instructors and/or administrators at participating laboratories to reserve blocks of time during which their students could carry out assigned student labs in teams just as they do in a physical lab.
 The system allowed each student to schedule a lab time during the allocated block and to easily access NANSLO’s laboratories at the reserved time.
 Via the scheduling system’s dashboard, instructors could login and view key student data validating each student’s participation in the assigned lab activity.
 The system also included several billing and payment options to be used in transitioning from grant supported operations to a fee-for-service basis for continued financial viability.
 All three Nodes had access to the NANSLO Scheduling System.

 Although NANSLO was an exciting, viable option for institutions, instructors and students (and still is!), moving from a free, grant-funded service to a fee-driven service proved challenging in the timeline available.
 As a result, lack of further funding resulted in NANSLO closing its laboratories.
-However, many resources, including knowledge on how to establish a web-based science laboratory and lessons learned in the development and operation of this cutting-edge capability, is still available through this site, on the Skills Commons repository, and through WICHE contacts.
+However, many resources, including knowledge on how to establish a web-based science laboratory and lessons learned in the development and operation of this cutting-edge capability, are available in the NANSLO Project Summary and on the Skills Commons repository and through WICHE contacts.

 Additional questions on NANSLO can be sent to Kay Hulstrom at email@example.com.